Kameshkabil/SQLExercise/README.md

 3.List all the movies by their ratings in descending order ans:SELECT * FROM movies inner join boxoffice on movies.id=boxoffice.movie_id order by boxoffice.rating desc;

+exercise 13:

+1.Add the studio's new production, Toy Story 4 to the list of movies (you can use any director) ans:insert into movies (title,director) values ('Toy Story5','John Lasseter');

+exercise 14:
+1.The director for A Bug's Life is incorrect, it was actually directed by John Lasseter ans:update movies set director = 'John Lasseter' where title="A Bug's Life";

+2.The year that Toy Story 2 was released is incorrect, it was actually released in 1999 ans:update movies set year = 1999 where title = 'Toy Story 2'

+3.Both the title and director for Toy Story 8 is incorrect!
+The title should be "Toy Story 3" and it was directed by Lee Unkrich ans:Update Movies set Title = 'Toy Story 3', Director = 'Lee Unkrich' where Title = 'Toy Story 8';

+exercise 15:
+1.This database is getting too big, lets remove all movies that were released before 2005 ans:delete from movies where year < 2005;

+2.Andrew Stanton has also left the studio, so please remove all movies directed by him. ans:delete from movies where director="Andrew Stanton"

+exercise 16:
+1.Create a new table named Database with the following columns:
+– Name A string (text) describing the name of the database – Version A number (floating point) of the latest version of this database – Download_count An integer count of the number of times this database was downloaded This table has no constraints.

+ans :create table database(
+    name varchar(45),
+    version float,
+    download_count int
+)

+exercise 17:
+1.Add a column named Aspect_ratio with a FLOAT data type to store the aspect-ratio each movie was released in. ans:alter table movies add Aspect_ratio FLOAT

+2.Add another column named Language with a TEXT data type to store the language that the movie was released in.
+Ensure that the default for this language is English. ans:alter table movies add language varchar(30) default 'English'

+exercise 18:
+1.We've sadly reached the end of our lessons, lets clean up by removing the Movies table
+ans: drop table movies;

+2.And drop the BoxOffice table as well. ans:drop table boxoffice;